njeanne/rms/README.md

 ![RMSF plot](doc/_static/RMSF_with_domains.svg)

-and the associated CSV files.# rms
+and the associated CSV files.